 More, bigger, better, and faster is the focus for many folks.
 But if we don’t learn how to appreciate the present moment and enjoy what life offers right now, it’s hopeless that we ever will.

 Jack Canfield opened my mind when he suggested we become “world class askers.”
 The very idea seemed somewhat immoral.
 Yet nothing great is ever created in isolation, so learning to invite support is a key success skill.

 10. How to receive.

 Most of us learned how to be good givers and are actually uncomfortable on the receiving end, even when it’s something as simple as a compliment or a favor.
 This is a success skill worth mastering since our dreams remain out of reach until we know how to let the goods in.

 Conscious creators are better than the average bear at many of these secret success skills, but if your attention was drawn to any one in particular, I suggest exploring it further.
 It’s never too late to embrace a new way of being.

-Here’s a graphic summarizing all ten skills, and further below you’ll find a link to the free 10 Life Skills ebook.
+Here’s a graphic summarizing all ten skills, and here’s a link to a complimentary copy of the 10 Life Skills ebook.
 Enjoy!